OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ![](octopus-project-name.png)

-Similar to our build, the steps in Octopus are going to be largely the same with only minor differences.
+Similar to our build, the steps in Octopus are going to be largely the same, with only minor differences.
 I’ll walk you through the first step we’ll add to our process and point out the differences in the remaining steps.

 On the **Process** tab of our project, click **ADD STEP**: